Incubate-or-Intubate/realtime-datawarehousing/README.md

         EMIT CHANGES;
     ```

-1. Finally, create a Ksql stream to join **all** the tables together to enrich the order data in real time.
+1. Finally, we create an `orders_enriched` stream that combines the three Ksql tables together.
+We'll feed this stream to our sink connector.
     ```sql
         CREATE STREAM orders_enriched WITH (
                 KAFKA_TOPIC='orders_enriched',